XPengZhao/Wireless-Localization-Dataset/README.md

 ### Data

-The dataset has a total of 5K records, which can [download here](https://drive.google.com/drive/folders/1Ek50DmQ4GF1pZeZloCsNpkzdPC4dfUJh?usp=sharing).
+The dataset has a total of 5K records.
+[Download here](https://drive.google.com/drive/folders/1Ek50DmQ4GF1pZeZloCsNpkzdPC4dfUJh?usp=sharing).
 The dataset is saved in JSON format as following:

 ```python
 [